Testimonials

 The generosity of fuel for schools delivering groceries every week are a staple food source for many students who their families are doing it tough.
 Many students depend on these emergency breakfast and lunch times to ensure they are receiving at least one meal a day and fuelling their bodies.

-We offer the emergency lunch program to not only ensure students receive food but offer a safe space to stay and eat lunch with their peers.
-It ensures a time to talk with the various health and well being support staff who assist with the program and highlight students who may be struggling.
+We offer the emergency lunch program to not only ensure students receive food but also offer a safe space to stay and eat lunch with their peers.
+It ensures a time to talk with the various health and wellbeing support staff who assist with the program and highlight students who may be struggling.
 These emergency food times have seen a great number of positive connections between students of all grades and staff.
-Often helping to decrease the common experience of shame and stigma normally cited by young people in the school, who access both food and well being support.
+Often helping to decrease the common experience of shame and stigma normally cited by young people in the school, who access both food and wellbeing support.

-Thank you Fuel for Schools, you defiantly help make a difference to our student’s lives!
+Thank you Fuel for Schools, you definitely help make a difference in our students’ lives!

 Regards